-A total of 12,038 SCH were taken in internship/practicum courses during FY 2023 compared to 12,657 SCH in FY 2022.
+A total of 12,038 SCH were taken in internship/practicum courses during 2022-2023 compared to 12,657 SCH in 2021-2022.

 - Number of career counseling/career development appointments (including face-to-face, online, Zoom, or Skype) compared to prior year (MODIFIED) [Career Services] - Number of career-advising appointments compared to prior year (MODIFIED) [Career Services] - Number of students who report employment or graduate/professional school plans in the Graduating Student Outcomes-First Destination survey compared to prior year (MODIFIED) [Career Services] - 1.8 Provide educational programs and co-curricular activities that foster community, service learning, financial literacy, and leadership.
-(MODIFIED) - Number of NEW educational programs related to service learning, financial literacy, and leadership provided and total number of participants (MODIFIED) [Vice Provost for Academic Innovation and Success/Deans/Dean of Students] - Number of NEW co-curricular activities related to service learning, financial literacy, and leadership provided (MODIFIED) [Vice Provost for Academic Innovation and Success /Deans/Dean of Students/LBJ Student Center] - Number of NEW course sections transformed or created with a service learning or leadership component (MODIFIED) [Vice Provost for Academic Innovation and Success /Deans] - Number of service-learning hours completed by students enrolled in service-learning designated courses compared to prior year (MOVED FROM 1.13) [Vice Provost for Academic Innovation and Success]
+(MODIFIED) - Number of NEW educational programs related to service learning, financial literacy, and leadership provided and total number of participants (MODIFIED) [Vice Provost for Academic Innovation and Success Deans/Dean of Students]

+There were seven new educational programs related to service learning, financial literacy, and leadership provided in 2022-2023.
+The number of participants was not reported by the various colleges.

+Number of NEW co-curricular activities related to service learning, financial literacy, and leadership provided (MODIFIED) [Vice Provost for Academic Innovation and Success/Deans/Dean of Students/LBJ Student Center]